Japan offers gas to Europe over Ukraine fears

 Japan is offering Europe part of its liquified natural gas imports over fears supplies will be disrupted by tensions surrounding a possible Russian invasion of Ukraine, Tokyo’s trade minister said Wednesday.

-Multiple gas shipments are already being diverted to Europe by private Japanese firms, Koichi Hagiuda said, declining to give details of how many boats or how much LNG is involved.
+Multiple gas shipments are already being diverted to Europe by private Japanese firms and will arrive this month, Koichi Hagiuda said, declining to give details of how many boats or how much LNG is involved.

-More ships will head to Europe in March, but the supplies will be strictly contingent on ensuring domestic demand is met, he told reporters.
+More ships will head to Europe in March, but the supplies will be strictly contingent on ensuring domestic demand is met, he said.

-Fears are mounting that a conflict in Ukraine could cause an energy crisis in Europe, which depends heavily on Russian gas.
+Fears are mounting that a conflict in Ukraine could cause an energy crisis in Europe, which depends heavily on Russian supplies.

+But Tokyo’s offer comes with frenetic diplomatic manoeuvring under way in an attempt to ease tensions with Russia over Ukraine.

-Hagiuda said he had received requests from the US and EU ambassadors “to accommodate the need” for the fuel in Europe.
+Hagiuda told reporters he had received requests from the US and EU ambassadors “to accommodate the need” for the fuel in Europe.

 “We have communicated to both the US and EU that this co-operation is to be carried out only to the extent that it does not affect Japan’s electricity and gas supplies,” he said.

 Japan was the world’s top LNG importer until last year, and is heavily dependent on the fuel.
-Reports suggest it may not have much to give, with stockpiles low even as record snow hits parts of the country, according to Bloomberg.
+Reports suggest it may not have much to give, with stockpiles low even as record snow hits parts of the country.

-A trade ministry official said the Japanese gas companies will receive market price for the fuel.
+Japanese gas companies will receive market price for the fuel, a trade ministry official said.

-But Tokyo’s offer is seen as symbolic, and comes with frenetic diplomatic manoeuvring under way in an attempt to ease tensions with Russia over Ukraine.

-French President Emmanuel Macron said Tuesday he saw a path forward after two days of talks in Kyiv and Moscow.
+The US embassy said in a statement that the move shows “Japan is standing resolute with the United States and our European partners, and against the exercise of raw power.”

+Hagiuda evoked memories of similar co-operation after a devastating quake, tsunami and nuclear disaster hit Japan over a decade ago.

 On Tuesday, German Chancellor Olaf Scholz backed a threat by US President Joe Biden that the controversial Nord Stream 2 gas pipeline would not proceed if Russia invades Ukraine.